10 Things Acne Means About Your Health:

 - Curcumin (turmeric)

-5) Improve Stomach Acid Levels:
+5) Improve Stomach Acid Levels to Heal Acne:

 The “gut-skin” connection has received a considerable amount of attention over the last decade.
 We now understand that the internal environment of our organ’s secretions and the health of our gut directly impacts the health of our skin.